TimSchell98/ABM_electricity_sector_Germany/README.md

 This model was created in the master thesis "Modeling the German electricity economy - Strategy analysis for overcoming crises and advancing the energy transition".

-It is referenced in the paper "Crisis as a Chance - Strategy analysis with agent-based modeling for advancing the energy transition"
+It is referenced in the paper *REFERENZ EINFÜGEN*

-The main model can be found in the script "ABM_GES_6", the calibration script is named "analysis_ABM".
+The main model can be found in the script "ABM_GES", the calibration script is named "calibration_ABM_GES".

 The nessesary librarys are: PyPSA, Numpy financial, Pandas, Numpy and Matplotlib.